 - Cap: There is a fixed cap on how much money any person may bet at one time.

-- 100BB: Players may buy in to a no-limit game for any amount up to 100 big blinds.
+- 100BB: Buy into a no-limit holden table for any amount up to 100 big blinds.

-- 40BB: There is a 40 big-blind minimum enforced on buying in to no-limit games.
-This is designed to discourage the practice of “shortstacking,” which is when players join no-limit games with a very small number of chips.
+- 40BB: There is a 40 big-blind minimum enforced on buying into no-limit games.
+This is designed to discourage the practice of “short stacking,” when “short stackers” join no-limit tables with a very small number of chips.

 Shorthanded vs. Full Ring Games

 This is one of the most significant distinctions in poker cash games.
-Full ring games typically have 9 or 10 open seats.
-When those seats fill you have a full game.
-Full ring games tend to play at a slower, tighter pace because players need stronger hands to win.
+Full ring tables typically have 9 or 10 open seats.
+Full ring games tend to play at a slower, tighter pace because stronger hands are needed to win.

-Shorthanded tables are limited to 6 or fewer players.
-The fewer players there are at a table, the more hand values go up.
+Shorthanded tables are limited to 6 or fewer, so hand values go up.
 The more shorthanded the table, the more psychology becomes a factor and the looser the action.
 Heads-up tables are particularly fast-paced, and action-packed.

 Even basic poker strategy is a large and complex topic.
-There are many facets to the game and different styles that can be used.
-For anyone just getting started, it is best to begin by learning basic poker strategy and building off that.
+There are many facets and different styles that can be used.
+For anyone just getting started, it is best to begin by learning basic strategy and building off that.

-Players who commit to being active learners, reading all the classic poker strategy books that have been released over the years and participating in strategy discussion forums will see their efforts rewarded many times over.
+Those who commit to being active learners, reading all the classic strategy books that have been released over the years and participating in strategy discussion forums will see their efforts rewarded many times over.
 Taking charge of one’s own education is how a fish becomes a shark.

-There are three key concepts in poker strategy that apply to every poker variation.
+There are three key concepts in poker strategy that apply to every variation.
 First, it is choosing the right starting hands.
-New players often come in with this mentality of “any two can win.”
+Newbies often come in with this mentality of “any two can win.”
 It is true that any hand can win, but weak hands cost money over the long run.
-Anyone new to poker should begin by understanding how and why hand selection is critical to success.
+Newbies should begin by understanding how and why hand selection is critical to success.

 The second fundamental concept is position.
-Every hand in poker begins with one player and then the action moves around the table, giving the other players time to act.
-Players who must act first in a hand are at a disadvantage because they are forced to make decisions without seeing what the other players at the table are going to do.
-Conversely, players who act last in a hand get the advantage of watching the action unfold before they must make their own decisions.
+Every hand begins with whoever is first to act and then the action moves around the table, giving others time to act.
+Acting first in a hand is a disadvantage because you are forced to make decisions without seeing what others at the table are going to do.
+Conversely, whoever acts last in a hand gets the advantage of watching the action unfold before they must make their own decisions.

 The concept of position plays into starting hand strategy.
 When in early position, players should be extra “tight” because they are forced to play the entire hand at a disadvantage.
-Players need stronger-than-normal starting hands to offset the disadvantage of acting first during each round of betting.
+Stronger-than-normal starting hands are neded to offset the disadvantage of acting first during each round of betting.

-Late position gives players more room to breathe.
-In late position, players get to see how many other people are in the hand, how the pot is shaping up and get to act after seeing how the other people in the hand have chosen to act.
+Late position offers more breathing room.
+In late position, you get to see how many other people are in the hand, how the pot is shaping up, and get to act after seeing how the other people in the hand have chosen to act.
 This provides an information advantage and makes it easier to win with a greater range of hands.

-And third, it is a must that players understand when to chase and when to fold.
+Understand when to chase and when to fold.
 One of the most common mistakes newbies make when they play poker for real money is to chase draws against all odds.

-New players should learn about “pot odds” and “drawing odds” as a part of their early education.
-A basic understanding of pot odds will help players make decisions that are mathematically correct and ultimately lead to a better poker experience.
+Learn about “pot odds” and “drawing odds” as a part of early education.
+A basic understanding of pot odds will help you make decisions that are mathematically correct and ultimately lead to a better poker experience.

-There is so much more to learn about poker, but these three fundamentals will get every player started on a positive note and moving in the right direction.
+There is so much more to learn, but these three fundamentals will get you started on a positive note and moving in the right direction.

 Bankroll Management Tips

-Bankroll management is a must-have for long term success at poker.
-No matter how skilled a player may be, there are times when the cards simply don’t fall in his or her favor.
-Therefore, players who consistently play in games that are too high for their bankroll will almost certainly go broke sooner or later.
+Bankroll management is a must-have for long term success.
+No matter how skilled, there are times when the cards simply don’t fall in his or her favor.
+Therefore, those who consistently play real money online poker that are too high for their bankroll will almost certainly go broke sooner or later.

 Adhering to strict bankroll management guidelines as an essential part of any serious player’s strategy.
-Neglecting this unexciting but important aspect of poker is an invitation to disaster.
+Neglecting this unexciting but important aspect is an invitation to disaster.

 There are many theories regarding bankroll management, but here are a few basic recommendations:

-- Bankroll for no-limit cash games: Play in games for which you have at least 20 buyins at that level.
+- Bankroll for no-limit cash games: Play at real money poker tables for which you have at least 20 buyins at that level.
 This means that if you have a $1,000 bankroll, the highest no-limit games you should play in are those at the $0.25/$0.50 ($50 buyin) level or lower.

-- Bankroll for fixed-limit cash games: Play in games for which you have at least 600 big bets.
-This means that if you want to play in a $0.250/$0.50 limit game, you must have a bankroll of at least $300.
+- Bankroll for fixed-limit cash games: Play at real money poker tables for which you have at least 600 big bets.
+This means that if you want to play $0.250/$0.50 limit, you must have a bankroll of at least $300.

 - Bankroll for multi-table tournaments: Play in tournaments for which you have at least 100 buyins.
 This means that if you have a $500 bankroll, stick with tournaments that cost $5 or less.
 This may sound extreme, but tournaments are very swingy.
 It is quite common to go 10, 20 or more tournaments without winning a penny.